averyhiebert/groundstation2/documentation/useful_notes.md

 the "Promote to..." feature to make the compiler replace that widget with the component you want at compile time.
 Since the Qt Designer interface is not primarily designed for Python, doing this involves pointing to a made up header file as described [here](https://stackoverflow.com/questions/19622014/how-do-i-use-promote-to-in-qt-designer-in-pyqt4).
+Note that we are now using pyqt5, not pyqt4, but the process should be similar.

 As a commenter on stackoverflow states, this is "inscrutable black magic", but there's not much we can do about it.
 Look at `grounstation2/mainWindow.ui` in Qt Designer to see an example of this working.